-Richard Burton and Elizabeth Taylor share a tender moment
+Richard Burton and Elizabeth Taylor share a tender moment in "Who's Afraid of Virginia Woolf?"
+(1966) |

 More pitiable was the couple at Casa Romero who were celebrating years of wedded bliss by loudly calling each other the vilest names I've ever heard uttered in a public place.
 (There's something about the C-word that just pole-axes the romance and tenderness of an anniversary dinner.)
 I kept glancing sideways, wondering when the crockery might start flying.
-The idea of divorce was being broached by the time we gratefully left, to which I thought, “Hmm, maybe not such a bad idea for you two.
+The idea of divorce was being broached by the time we gratefully left, to which I thought, “Hmm, maybe not such a bad idea for you two.”

 On another evening, at the new L’Espalier, a sixtyish man with the mien of an insurance executive prosecuted an excruciating fight with his garishly attractive, thirtyish paramour.
 Apparently he was remodeling their love nest and accused her of cheating on him with one of his contractors.
 She protested against what she characterized as insane, jealous delusions.
 The recriminations, too sordid to detail here, got uglier and louder, though the young woman did a better job of retaining her dignity.